flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_TDD-KISS-SOLID_EXECUTION_PROPOCOL.md

    - Consider multiple implementation methods
    - Evaluate pros and cons of each method
    - Update the "Proposed Solution" section of 03-dev_progress.md
-   - Document design alternatives in 02-design.md
+   - Document design alternatives and pros/cons of each design options in 02-design.md
 2. Evaluate each solution based on:
    - **SOLID Principles Compliance**:
      - Single Responsibility: Does each component have one reason to change?